JuliaPOMDP/DESPOT.jl/README.md

 # README #

-This repository contains a Julia language implementation of DESPOT POMDP algorithm, The original (C++) version was developed at National University of Singapore and can be found here:
+This repository contains a Julia language implementation of DESPOT POMDP algorithm, designed to work with the [POMDPs.jl](https://github.com/sisl/POMDPs.jl) API.
+The original (C++) version of DESPOT was developed at National University of Singapore and can be found here:

 http://bigbird.comp.nus.edu.sg/pmwiki/farm/appl/index.php?n=Main.DownloadDespot